allenai/IFBench/README.md

 | 12 | Qwen 3 8B | 33.7 | 86.3 |

 *Sorted by IFBench score (higher is better)*
+If you want your model added to the leaderboard, please create a pull request or email me!

 ## Licensing